 Anger can feel like a spark in dry grass.
 The earlier you notice it, the easier it is to contain.
 Try this simple cue: when your jaw tightens or your chest feels hot, breathe in for four counts, out for six.
 While you breathe, ask, “What hurts?
 What matters here?”
 Naming the concern reduces its power.

-It can also help to carry one simple sentence into tense moments: “I want to understand.”
+Try carrying one simple sentence into tense moments: “I want to understand.”
 That is not weakness; it is wisdom.
 Listening often helps us see more clearly what happened and what love requires next, especially when we are learning how to love difficult people as a Christian.
 After you listen, speak plainly and kindly about what you need.

 Another approach is to pre-decide your repair plan.
 If you speak sharply, pause and say, “I’m sorry for my tone.
 Let me try that again.”
 Repair builds trust faster than perfect performance.
 Over time, these small resets retrain the heart.